esp8266/Arduino/doc/reference.rst

 | ``Serial`` and ``Serial1`` objects are both instances of the
   ``HardwareSerial`` class.
-| I've done this also for official ESP8266 `Software
+| This is also done for official ESP8266 `Software
   Serial <libraries.rst#softwareserial>`__
   library, see this `pull
   request <https://github.com/plerup/espsoftwareserial/pull/22>`__.